Evola’s 15 Principles of the True State

 7. Tradition over Innovation

-Innovation is not a virtue.
+Innovation itself is not a virtue.
 Tradition is not the past, but the eternal present of divine order.

 8. Anti-Democratic, Anti-Liberal